 Whitemill Environment Fund

-Whitemill Environment Fund is a small grants fund available to groups in Coldham, Friday Bridge, Elm, Rings End and Christchurch.
+Whitemill Environment Fund is a small grants fund available to groups in Coldham, Friday Bridge, Elm, Ring's End and Christchurch.

-It is available to established community organisations to fund projects that improve the environment and enhance residents' knowledge of an environmental issue.
+Grants are available to established community organisations to fund projects that improve the environment and enhance residents' knowledge of an environmental issue.

 The fund can be used to fund the entire cost of a project, though the awarding committee may choose to offer part funding.